Healthcare / Service redesign

 The patient is gradually becoming the focal point around whom myriad health services, technology and staff are interacting, while a stronger emphasis on designing hospitals to create familiar public and urban space promises a more humanistic approach to care.

-Sprawling yet understated in its relationship with the city, Le Corbusier’s Vienna Hospital never saw the light of day, but his vision of how a hospital might be weaved into the fabric of the urban environment is still held up as one of the earliest examples of patient-centred design.
+Sprawling yet understated in its relationship with the city, Le Corbusier’s Venice Hospital never saw the light of day, but his vision of how a hospital might be weaved into the fabric of the urban environment is still held up as one of the earliest examples of patient-centred design.

 Aided by the popularity of the automobile, the principle of locating hospitals away from urban hubs and designing them as sealed structures helped solidify the prevailing postwar concept of separating the healthy and the ill.

 Le Corbusier’s design, created in 1964, jarred with this notion.
-He wanted the hospital’s lower level to act as a continuation of Vienna’s public space, by mirroring the city’s semi-autonomous islands and campi (Venetian squares), separated by channels and connected by bridges.
+He wanted the hospital’s lower level to act as a continuation of Venice’s public space, by mirroring the city’s semi-autonomous islands and campi (Venetian squares), separated by channels and connected by bridges.
 The city’s spatial hierarchy – from public to semi-private to private – would be upheld, with ambulatory services at the edge and clinical areas in an inner zone.

 With demographic change and economic pull bringing growth to cities worldwide, healthcare has to re-forge its relationship with the urban environment at the same time as medical services are shipped out to the community.
 The closer links between urban planning and hospital design are seen as a means to support patient-centred care, while they may also support a shift towards health prevention and promotion.